andrehadianto/50043_isit_database/server/README.md

 - type `pip install virtualenv`

 Creating a virtualenv
-- go to project root folder
+- go to server folder
 - type `virtualenv .pyenv`

 To activate the isolated virtualenv
 If you are using powershell or powershell-based VSCode terminal
-- go to root folder
+- go to server folder
 - run `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` once
 - run `.\\.pyenv\Scripts\activate`

 If you are using command prompt
-- go to root folder
+- go to server folder
 - run `.\\.pyenv\Scripts\activate`

 Installing Python Dependencies
-- go to root folder
+- go to server folder
 - run `python -m pip install -r requirements.txt`

 #### 2. Using Virtual Environment